ExMember/exmember.github.io/_drafts/hsnc-best-practices.md

 ## Posting the agenda

-All NC agendas need to be posted via the city's Early Notification System (ENS), physically at the Lemon Grove park, and on the HSDNC website.
+All HSDNC agendas need to be posted via the city's Early Notification System (ENS), physically at the Lemon Grove park, and on the HSDNC website.

 To post the agenda via ENS send the agenda as a PDF to NC support with the date and title of the meeting in the subject.